-A.79 There were 362,883 total job postings in Hull & East Yorkshire from November 2020 to November 2021, of which 90,734 were unique.
-These numbers give us a Posting Intensity of 4-to-1, meaning that for every 4 postings there is 1 unique job posting.
+A.88 There were 149,568 total job postings for your selection from December 2021 to December 2022, of which 56,002 were unique.
+These numbers give us a Posting Intensity of 3-to-1, meaning that for every 3 postings there is 1 unique job posting.
 This compares to 230,846 total job postings in Hull & East Yorkshire from November 2019 to November 2020, which also gave a Posting Intensity of 4-to-1.
 This data reflects increased effort to recruit for jobs vacancies within Hull & East Yorkshire.

-- A.80 Job postings data per month suggests a decline in total job postings from the onset of the COVID-19 pandemic in March 2020 through to August 2020 relative to the same month in 2019.
-Monthly total job postings from January 2021 onwards demonstrates a rebound in demand and stronger recruiting effort, with every month exceeding 2019 and 2020 levels considerably. - A.81 Broken down by occupation, from November 2020 to November 2021 the occupations with the highest number of job postings include nurses, care workers and home carers and primary and nursery education teaching professionals.
-Of the top 10 occupations by number of postings, all occupations experienced an increase in postings compared to the same period the previous year. - A.82 Online vacancies data for the HEY LEP region in November 2021 suggests high demand for jobs within the health and services sectors, teaching, haulage & logistics, and administrative roles.
-The majority of these roles have experienced significant growth relative to December 2019, reflecting contextual changes including the COVID-19 pandemic but also continued demand within the health sector. - A.83 The HEY LEP region had one of the lowest levels of vacancies pre-COVID, ranking third lowest of all LEP areas in terms of vacancies.
+- A.89 Monthly total job postings from January 2021 onwards demonstrates a rebound in demand and stronger recruiting effort, with every month exceeding 2019 and 2020 levels considerably; with the exception of a temporary decline in postings growth during January 2022. - A.90 Broken down by occupation, from December 2021 to December 2022 the occupations with the highest number of job postings include nurses, care workers and home carers and administrative occupations.
+Of the top 10 occupations by number of postings, all occupations experienced an increase in postings compared to the same period the previous year. - A.91 Online vacancies data for the HEY region in December 2022 suggests high demand for jobs within the business administrative and support service sector, health sector, public administration, and wholesale & retail trade. - A.92 The HEY region had one of the lowest levels of vacancies pre-COVID, ranking third lowest of all LEP areas in terms of vacancies.
 However, in line with national trends, vacancies fell by 32% in May 2020.
-Since then, vacancies have increased each month and reflect Hull & East Yorkshire's generally resilient sectoral mix with industries less exposed to such stark declining demand than sectors such as tourism and hospitality.
-EMSI data shows that accommodation and food and retail sectors, which were two sectors heavily impacted by the pandemic, are recruiting in larger volumes compared to last year.
+Since then, vacancies have increased each month, barring January 2022, and reflect Hull & East Yorkshire's generally resilient sectoral mix with industries less exposed to such stark declining demand than sectors such as tourism and hospitality.
+EMSI / Lightcast data shows that accommodation and food and retail sectors, which were two sectors heavily impacted by the pandemic, are recruiting in larger volumes compared to last year.
 This implies recovery and supports findings of the Business Growth Hub that businesses in these sectors have been highly adaptable and have found innovative ways to trade as the pandemic progressed.